 Individual service learning student placement in the community.
 30 hours of service required during the semester.
-Students will participate in bi-weekly supervision meetings with instructor and reflective written assignments as assigned.
-Must be pre-approved by the Director of Service Learning
+Students will participate in bi-weekly supervision meetings with instructor and reflective written assignments as assigned. \Must be pre-approved by the Director of Service Learning

-SYM 250 Grace Scholars Seminar: Leading with Purpose
+SYM 340 Grace Scholars Seminar: Leading with Purpose

-A holistic approach is taken in this seminar, as Grace Scholars will take on the role of peer mentors while exploring concepts of leadership and professional development, with an emphasis on high-impact practices.
-This course is mandatory for all junior and senior Grace Scholars receiving program support and is offered on a pass/fail basis.
+A holistic approach is taken in this seminar, as Grace Scholars will take on the role of peer mentors while exploring concepts of leadership and professional development, with an emphasis on how personal values and interests align with career choices, and on developing skills in self-care and self-advocacy around career development.
+This course is mandatory for all Junior and Senior Grace Scholars receiving program support and is offered on a pass/fail basis.